As of 2 April 2019

 Re 4.2.4 / 4.2.5:

 Due to the function of Schaltbau Holding AG as holding Company, the number of staff members it employs is limited.
-For this reason, a long-term succession plan primarily based on the selection of potential internal successors is not practicable.
+For this reason, a long-term succession plan primarily based on the selection of potential internal successors is difficult to implement.
 In view of the current ages of the Executive Board members and the terms of their appointments, there is currently no age limit in place for Executive Board members.

 Re 5.2 / 5.3:

-The Supervisory Board has formed a Personnel Committee and an Audit Committee.
-No further committees have been appointed, particularly in view of the fact that a consistent flow of all company and other relevant information to all members of a six-person Supervisory Board is eminently achievable.
+The Supervisory Board has formed a Personnel Committee, an Audit Committee, an HR Development Committee and a Strategy & Technology Committee.
+No Nomination Committee has been formed, particularly in view of the fact that a consistent flow of all company and other relevant information to all members of a six-person Supervisory Board is eminently achievable.

 When making proposals for the selection of Supervisory Board members, apart from observing the statutory regulations, the Supervisory Board takes each candidate’s technical and personal suitability into consideration as well as their proper fitness for promoting the function of the Supervisory Board.
 This includes, for instance, the selecting of members with suitable corporate experience.
 The Company fully complies with the obligations set out in the German law governing the equal participation of men and women in management positions in the private sector and public service.